a2roger/backup/w5_distributed/readme.md

 After running the install command, you'll see "express" listed in the project `package.json` and lots of new files in a subfolder called `node_modules/`.

-We'll write code to create a little Node.js webserver.
+We'll write code to create a Node.js webserver.

 First, create a subfolder called `public/` for html pages to serve.
 Add a simple `index.html` page for testing like this: